tk-notes/lucas-meier-blog/content/posts/2022/05/explaining-yaos-garbled-circuits/index.md

 {{<note>}}
 The result of such a process would be a Machine Learning model, and it can be surprisingly easy to use such a model to extract information about the data it was trained on.
-See:
-["Extracting Training Data from Large Language Models"](https://www.usenix.org/system/files/sec21-carlini-extracting.pdf) as a recent example.
+See ["Extracting Training Data from Large Language Models"](https://www.usenix.org/system/files/sec21-carlini-extracting.pdf) as a recent example.